 There doesn't seem to be a Review Commissioner, say a retired High Count or Federal Court Judge that holds ultimate carriage over this review to be provided to the Federal Treasurer no later than 31 March 2023.
-Up to 18 months from its announcement seems a long time to complete a review, particularly as its Terms of Reference are so limited.
-Although Clause 2.1.
-"Its performance in meeting its objectives" seems to require the Commonwealth Govt to review the RBA's performance in meeting its objectives in regulating Credit Card Products since the 1990s.
+Up to 18 months from its announcement seems a long time to complete a review, particularly as its Terms of Reference are so limited, although Clause 2.1.
+"Its performance in meeting its objectives" seems to require the Commonwealth Govt to review the RBA's performance in meeting its objectives in regulating Credit Card Products since the early 1990s when the Cash Rate began to plummet, but Credit Card interest rates went higher.